ACIDS 101

 Because acids are highly active substances, you’ll get the best results if you use them immediately after cleansing, or after a pH-adjusting toner.
 The idea is that the closer to your skin they are, the more effective acids can be at doing their work.
 Many acids come in a gel or liquid form, and can be carefully applied after washing your face.

-The exception to this would be acids that come in a cream form, in which case you should use them after your serum step.
+The exception to this would be acids that come in a cream form which should be used after your serum step.
 If they are adequately moisturizing, they can replace your cream step.

 How Often Should You Use Acids?